TOAST-DOCS/Security-Advisor/zh/public-api.md

 #### Request

-This API does not require a request body.
+This API does not require a request body..

 | Name | Type | Format | Required | Description |
 | --- | --- | --- | --- | --- |